Parkade kindergarten teacher shares joys of virtual learning via TikTok

 James received encouragement in person as well.

 She said the teachers and parents at her school love her videos.
 When she started posting the videos in March, her assistant principal asked for some tips on how to create and share content on TikTok.
 During parent-teacher conferences, James said she received encouragement from parents who watch the videos.
-She said they love them, and for Christmas, a parent gifted James a tumbler that said “TikTok Famous” on the front.
-James said they understand that everyone has different ways of coping with difficult times, especially kindergarten teachers having to teach 5-to-6-year-olds solely through a screen.
+She said they love them, and for Christmas, a parent gave James a tumbler that said “TikTok Famous” on the front.
+James said they understand that everyone has different ways of coping with difficult times, especially kindergarten teachers having to teach 5- to 6-year-olds solely through a screen.

 Amy Watkins, the principal at Parkade Elementary, said James brings energy and joy to her classroom and to the school as a whole.